danielwatson6/tensorflow-boilerplate/README.md

         ...
 ```

-You can also write your own training loops à la pytorch by overriding the `fit` method.
+You can also write your own training loops à la pytorch by overriding the `fit` method
+or writing a custom method that you can invoke via `run.py`.

 ### `tfbp.DataLoader`

-Same story as models, but only the `load` method needs to be written:
+Since model methods invoked by `run.py` receive a data loader instance, you may name your data loader whatever you wish and call them in your model code.
+A good practice is to make the data loader handle anything that is specific to a particular dataset, allowing the model to be as general as possible.

 ```python
 import tensorflow as tf